TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 11/John 11.15.md

 ---

-And I am glad for your sakes that I was not there, to the intent ye may believe; nevertheless let us go unto him.
+I am glad for your sakes that I was not there, so that you may believe.
+Nevertheless, let's go to him."